ENCCS/julia-for-hpc/content/hpc-cluster.rst

 - :code:`Project.toml` for describing project metadata and dependencies.
 - :code:`script.jl` for an entry point to run the desired Julia workload.
   Optionally, it can implement a command line client if we want to parse arguments that are supplied to the script.
-- :code:`script.sh` for a batch script for setting up the Julia environment and running the Julia workload.
+- :code:`batch.sh` for a batch script for setting up the Julia environment and running the Julia workload.

 .. demo:: Example of running Julia application on LUMI.